ipython/ipython/docs/source/whatsnew/pr/incompat-azure.rst

-* The Azure notebook manager is not compatible with the current notebook storage scheme
+* The Azure notebook manager was removed as it was no longer compatible with the notebook storage scheme